aysri1198/My_Portfolio/README.md

 # My_Portfolio

-In this project I have merged all my basic HTML knowledge.
+In this project, I have merged all my basic HTML knowledge.